justin-atwell/solidityExamples/README.md

 ### Step 2: Remix Setup

 1. Remix is a powerful web-based IDE.
-One of the strongest features it has is managing various plugins and accounts which are often used in web3.
+One of the strongest features it has is managing various plugins and accounts which are often used in web3 (Metamask, Github, etc).
 Please note: There are many ways to deploy Smart Contracts.
 This guide is meant to connect you in as little time as possible.
 For other options, please check out the [Linea Support page](https://docs.linea.build/developers/quickstart/deploy-smart-contract) for Smart Contract Deployment.

 2. Follow the Remix setup steps.